acss-io/atomizer/docs/configuration.md

 ### Classnames

 `classNames` is the list of Atomizer class names your project uses.
-You do not have to explictly declare them like this since Atomizer can parse any file and create this list automatically for you.
-However, you always have the option to explicitly declare classnames if you find it helpful for your project.
+You do not have to declare them like this since Atomizer can parse any file and create this list automatically for you.
+However, you always have the option to explicitly declare classnames if you find them helpful for your project.

 ```js
 module.exports = {